Ogre 2: Halo Reach

 In 2011, Halo: Reach made its debut on the pro circuit at MLG Dallas.
 Final Boss came in as the highest-seeded team but lackluster results left Ryan with a tenth-place finish.
 This was his career low.
-After this event, Ogre 2 and his teammate Pistola decided to leave Final Boss and join up with another set of gaming twins, Roy and Lunchbox, under coach Towey of Team Instinct.
+After this event, Ogre2 and his teammate Pistola decided to leave Final Boss and join up with another set of gaming twins, Roy and Lunchbox, under coach Towey of Team Instinct.
 There was discussion if the Final Boss team name would be returned to Ogre and possibly change Victory X/FearitsSelf's team name to The Agency, a team Victory played on in Halo 2, but it never came to be.

 After this merger, many dubbed this team as the God Squad because all five members are considered to be among the very best in the game.
 Each player had won a Halo 3 national title in the prior two years, with Roy and Pistola fighting for Best Player by taking MVP after MVP.
 During online scrimmages, teams quickly realized the squad was almost impossible to beat, and the nickname God Squad stuck.

 In their first event, MLG Columbus 2011, Team Instinct only dropped one game out of 22 on their way to winning the event.
 They went undefeated at Anaheim, taking their win-loss record to 43–1.
 As they continued to win, teams around the league tried to create their own super teams to try to take down Instinct.
 Everyone was shocked when the newly formed Infamous team, ranked thirteenth, beat Instinct in the finals.
 Following this event, Orlando showed the same lack of show of their earlier success.
 After being upset by Status Quo in the loser bracket, Instinct took fifth, their worst placing as the God Squad.
 The team practiced for the nationals and they came back to win the national title at MLG Providence.
 This gave Ogre, as a five-time national champion, the unique distinction of becoming the only player to become national champion of every game in the Halo series.

-In 2012, Ogre 2 and his team Instinct continued to compete in Halo: Reach.
+In 2012, Ogre2 and his team Instinct continued to compete in Halo: Reach.
 They placed second at the MLG Event in Columbus, Ohio, losing to team Status Quo.
 From there, Ryan and his team competed in several smaller-scale events, taking first at an Arena League Gaming event.
 Several months later, Halo 4 was released and Instinct once again competed in Dallas, Texas for a pre-release MLG tournament.
 Some players illegally obtained the game early, however, and members of Instinct didn't think of it as a real event.